HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 Q: Is hipot testing dangerous?

 A: Yes due to the high voltage and high currents involved.
-However ROD-L units have safety features that nearly
+However ROD-L units have safety features that virtually

-eliminate operator hazard under normal testing conditions, including a two millisecond shutdown response upon
+eliminate operator hazard under normal testing conditions, such as a two-millisecond shutdown response upon

-detection of failure, a ten microsecond arc-detection response, a ground-sense circuit that ensures the existance of
+detection of failure, a ten-microsecond arc-detection response, a ground-sense circuit that ensures the existance

-an escape path for the current if a catastrophic device-under-test failure occurs, and a rapid discharge of any
+of an escape path for the current if a catastrophic device-under-test failure occurs, and a rapid discharge of the

 Q: Why doesn’t ROD-L offer hipot testers that supply both AC and DC voltage in the same box?